Vinod Bhatia: Chafekar's account

-Bhatia's co-pilot, SC Chafekar, has recounted his version of events in his autobiography.
+Bhatia's co-pilot SC Chafekar has recounted his version of events in his autobiography.
 Chafekar says he had executed two test landings at Kargil and had not flown there for 9 months before the incident.
-Chafekar's commanding officer had told him Bhatia did not want to be a passenger, instead, Bhatia wanted to be spotted descending from the cockpit to commission the new runway.
+Chafekar's commanding officer told him Bhatia did not want to be a passenger, instead, Bhatia wanted to be seen descending from the cockpit to commission the new runway.
 Chafekar briefed Bhatia on the mission and the aircraft, but Bhatia did not pay attention and said he had flown MiG aircraft in the region many times.
 Before takeoff, Bhatia said he wanted to reach Kargil on time.
-The usual set course was to fly over Delhi, Chandigarh, Leh, Fotu La and then land at Kargil.
+The usual course was to fly over Delhi, Chandigarh, Leh, Fotu La and then land at Kargil.
 Bhatia did not fly over Leh and flew directly to Fotu La, and then started descending towards Kargil without contacting the base and flying the usual aircraft circuit.
-Chafekar told Bhatia it would be impossible to spot the runway and land without radioing the base because of the intense snowfall in the area.
+Chafekar told Bhatia it would be impossible to spot the runway and land without radioing the base due to the intense snowfall in the area.
 Bhatia refused.

 Navigation then became much more difficult because the aircraft was flying low, which reduced the field of vision at a time when the surroundings were completely covered with snow.
 The navigator was also flying his maiden flight to Kargil.
 Chafekar tried to convince Bhatia to gain height because the hilly terrain made it tough for dead reckoning, a method used to determine positions using landmarks.
-The An-32 had already come down to 16,500 ft without having reached Fotu La.
+The An-32 had already come down to 16,500 ft without reaching Fotu La.
 Chafekar says they had entered unfamiliar areas by then, after which they spotted Kargil at a great distance to the left.
 Chafekar turned the An-32 left, but it was then hit and started flying aimlessly.
 The aircraft control system warned of an engine fire, so Chafekar shut down the engine and turned on the fire extinguisher within the engine.
 The flight engineer was asked to survey the aircraft from the cargo compartment to sight the fire, which was blazing on the right wing.
 Chafekar untethered the fuel pumps to the engine and the fire stopped spreading.
 Chafekar decided to regain control of the An-32 and started ascending so the aircraft would not be obstructed by the hills while landing at Leh.